-I use a Canon Digital Rebel XT 350D along with the lens kit and when necessary close-up lens filters.
+I use a Canon EOS 60D and Canon Digital Rebel XT 350D along with their respective lens kit and when necessary close-up lens filters.
 I mostly shoot against a white or black background using poster boards.
 99-percent of the times, I shoot with natural light but if I have to shoot in the evenings, I do so using regular house lamps fitted with Eiko Photo Pro Bulbs.
 Sometimes, I will also use 2 self-made reflectors.

 All content – text and photographs are copyright protected work with all rights reserved.
 If you are interested in using any of my work, in any form or forum, please contact me first.

 I read all comments and emails and try always to respond in a timely manner.
 Do not hesitate to contact me: email@example.com for a recipe, blog or food related advice.